Close Menu

 To qualify for benefits based on asthma, you will also need to provide them with at least 12 consecutive months of medical records that show how often and how long you were in the hospital because of your asthma attacks.

 Your medical records will also need to show your history of asthma treatment.
 Likewise, the records need to show you have been compliant with the treatment plan from your doctor.
-Find out the importance of medical records in your SSDI and SSI case.
+Find out about the importance of medical records in your SSDI and SSI case.

 SSA’S LISTING 3.03 FOR ASTHMA BENEFITS